People often ask me about the best way to detoxify.

 And because of the plastic problem in the ocean, almost all fish are consuming microplastics.
 As a result, the microplastics will end up in your stomach if you eat fish.

-If you choose to eat fish, the least dangerous options for humans (all fish consumption is lethal for the fish) are low-mercury fish, such as wild salmon, sardines, mackerel, and herring.
-For more on fish, click here.
+If you choose to eat fish, the least dangerous options for humans (all fish consumption is lethal for the fish) are low-mercury fish, such as wild salmon, sardines, and herring.
+Read our article about farmed fish, here.

 Even unprocessed meats are often contaminated with bacteria due to the processes, equipment, and condition of many farms and slaughterhouses.